the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/project-structure.md

 export default App;
 ~~~~~~~

 Components that are used in other components now have their own file.
-Only if a component (e.g. Item) is dedicated to another component (e.g. List) do we keep it in the same file.
+Only if a component (e.g. Item) is dedicated to another component (e.g. List), we keep it in the same file.
 If a component should be used as a reusable component (e.g. InputWithLabel), it also receives its own file.
 From here, there are several strategies to structure your folder/file hierarchy.
 One scenario is to create a folder for every component:

 {title="Project Structure",lang="text"}
 ~~~~~~~